5-Step Guide To School Content Marketing

 Blog Posts

-The most common kind content marketing for schools are blog posts, and there’s a reason for that.
+The most common kind of content marketing for schools is blog posts, and there’s a reason for that.
 A great blog post is one of the best ways to tell a story or build up your credibility.

 You need to ensure that you post new articles regularly so that people keep coming back to read your blog.
 You should also make sure that you post links to the content on social media.
 Not only will this give the content a wider audience, but each post also counts as a backlink and boosts your profile.